Hypercubed/lit-regex/README.md

 ### `capture(arg, name?)`

-The argument argument is treated according to the expression rules listed above and returned in a capture group.
+The first argument is treated according to the expression rules listed above and returned in a capture group.
 The second argument (if provided) is a name for generating named capture groups.

 ```js
 capture('Hello');